namishkhanna/university_website_using_mysql/readme.txt

 This is University Website made using HTML and MySQL.
-Firstly you need to install xampp on your pc.
+Firstly, you have to download xampp software on your system.
-Then add all the files in the htdocs folder where xampp is installed to run Website.
+Then, you have to copy paste your whole project to htdocs folder to xampp.
+Then, simply run local server and mysql server and then type "localhost/index.html" in browser.